<img src="https://ws.zoominfo.com/pixel/20BaaYt5U7vKWlVNoJuI" width="1" height="1" style="display: none;">

 The value of this content is unmatched.
 It’s unique to your brand, and when interview or narrative podcasts are done right, they provide entertaining content for your target audience and can serve several areas of the business.

-But it doesn’t stop with a podcast episode—your episode is just the beginning.
-Your podcast can create top quality content that can serve every channel, campaign, and area of your business.
+But it doesn’t stop with a podcast episode — your episode is just the beginning.
+Your podcast can create top-quality content that can serve every channel, campaign, and area of your business.
 In fact, we believe that the conversations you’re having on your podcast are so beneficial and fruitful, they should serve as the centerpiece of your content marketing strategy.
 And at Casted, they do.
-Casted-Week-7-Infographic-1_D1At Casted, we use our podcast episodes to create:
+We use our episodes of The Casted Podcast to create:

-● Several blog/social posts – really wring out that audio content into written content
+- Several blog/social posts – really wring out that audio and video content into written content

 By breaking down our content into several pieces to distribute across our owned channels, we can identify what’s driving more traffic (is it our blog pages or podcast pages?) and what content is converting best.